 Fluids in feet, legs and abdomen.
-Multiple tests for heart in emergency..Etc, they decided I have chronic lymphedema.
+Multiple tests for heart in emergency.
+Etc, they decided I have chronic lymphedema.
 What kind of doc should I see?

 The lymph channels work to return fluid from the lower extremities back towards the heart, and filter out bacteria.
 If the lymph channels and not functioning appropriately swelling of the affected limb is most common presentation.
 The swelling usually occurs during daily activities and improves with leg elevation.
 In order to prevent swellingUse a compression ...Read more

 Yes: If you have swelling that is more than usual and is not going away, then a trip to the primary physician makes sense.
 There are many reasons people develop swelling....Kidney problems, heart problems, lymphedema, venous insufficiency etc. It is important to have it checked out and know the cause. ...Read more

 I have lymphedema and my doctors told me it was treatable.
 Where can I go to find more info.
 On lymphedema?

 Lymphedema: I would investigate the topic on the Internet, as there are numerous patient focused websites dealing with this issue. ...Read more

 Lymphedema: Lymphedema is a chronic medical condition that requires daily care and attention.
 This is no different than a multitude of other medical problems like high blood pressure and diabetes.
 There are specialists in lymphedema that you should seek out.
 For example, many physical therapists specialize in the treatment (control) of lymphedema.
 Treatments include compression wraps. ...Read more